mincisun5296/VesselSummaryAIS/README.md

 Therefore, this package is designed to analyze the daily AIS data, providing a tool for practitioners to better understand the vessel activities and vessel compositions within a specified geographical area.

 ## Installation
-Please install the developed package from GitHub.\
+Please install our developed package from GitHub.\
 `install.packages("devtools")`
 `devtools::install_github("mincisun5296/VesselSummaryAIS")`